hydroffice/hyo2_soundspeed/docs/app_a_oceanographic_atlases.rst

 ==========================================

-The cast extrapolation algorithm vertically extends temperature and salinity profiles as deep as possible using the estimates immediately local to the area of the cast in either WOA09 or RTOFS.
+The cast extrapolation algorithm vertically extends temperature and salinity profiles as deep as possible using the estimates immediately local to the area of the cast in either WOA or RTOFS.

 WOA09-based profiles